Form 8839 Instructions: How to File the Adoption Tax Credit in 2025

 Claiming international expenses before finalization.
 The IRS specifically prohibits this and flags early international claims.
 All international expenses must wait for the finalization year.

 Double-counting employer benefits.
-Claiming the same dollar of expense under both the Part II credit and the Part IV exclusion is an automatic adjustment.
+Claiming the same dollar of expense under both the Part II credit and the Part III exclusion is an automatic adjustment.

 Wrong timing for domestic expenses.
 Claiming pre-finalization expenses in the wrong year — either too early or in the wrong year-following-payment — creates mismatches the IRS may catch.